A Welcome Message from Commissioner Ryan

 The Ellington Apartments

-Portland's Housing Bond is supporting 15 projects, with three open, nine currently in construction, and three in pre-development, for a total of 1,859 units.
+Portland's Housing Bond is supporting 15 projects, with six open, five currently in construction and opening in 2023 and 2024, and three in pre-development, for a total of 1,859 units.
 Click here to learn more about the Bond's progress.

 Bond Oversight Committee Meeting